 When your cholesterol is tested, it shows the low-density lipoprotein (LDL), or “bad” cholesterol.
 But it also shows high-density lipoprotein (HDL), or “good” cholesterol.

 It also indicates your level of triglycerides, which is a type of fat that.
 Similar top LDL cholesterol, it tends to clog your arteries.

-Your sugar intake could raise your triglycerides and lead to weight gain which also adversely affects your cholesterol levels.
+Your sugar intake could raise your triglycerides.
+This leads to weight gain, which further affects your cholesterol levels.

 To lose weight and to get your cholesterol levels under control, follow the Manna Diet as given in the new, free e-book.
 Take the Manna Blood Sugar Support supplement to help control cravings and the Manna Cholesterol Support to help lower the “bad” cholesterol and increase the “good” cholesterol.

 Manna Cholesterol Support is formulated for ultimate enhancement of the vascular system.